 Despite the long-standing provision of in-kind food subsidies in Egypt and the expansion of the overall coverage of the food subsidy program over the past years, poverty remains high and a large proportion of people remain highly vulnerable to food insecurity and malnutrition.
-Almost 44 percent of the population subsists on less than \$2 per day in purchasing power
+Almost 44 percent of the population subsists on less than \$2 per day in purchasing power parity (PPP) adjusted terms compared to less than 10 percent of the population in Jordan.
+Similarly, the prevalence of malnutrition among children is more than double the level observed in Jordan and Tunisia (Table 3).

 Table 3.
-Subsidies and transfers spending and l indicators for Egypt and selected countrie es
+Subsidies and transfers spending and indicators for Egypt and selected countries

 Country Per capita GINI coefficient Malnutrition Poverty

-subsidies and prevalence headcount ratio
+- subsidies and prevalence headcount ratio

 transfers (weight, percent at \$2 a day

 spending (in US\$ of children under (PPP) (in percent

 PPP adjusted) 5) of population)

 Egypt 230.4 34.4 8.6 43.9

 Jordan 145.4 38.8 4.4 7.0

 Morocco 40.0 39.5 10.2 14.3

 Tunisia 184.1 39.8 4.0 6.6